 Identifying what constitutes a strong topic for research papers is the first step in laying the groundwork for your qualitative study.
 A robust topic not only sparks interest but also meets the scientific standards of relevance and originality.
 To establish such a topic, it's important to consider the following core elements: alignment with personal interests, societal relevance, feasibility, and potential for theoretical development.

-Alignment with personal interests plays a pivotal role.
-Research is often a lengthy process; thus, choosing a topic that you are passionate about can be crucial for maintaining motivation and enthusiasm throughout your study.
+Alignment with personal interests plays a key role.
+Research is often a lengthy process; thus, choosing a topic that you are passionate about can help maintain motivation and enthusiasm throughout your study.
 Your interest might stem from professional experiences, personal encounters, or academic curiosities.
 This personal connection not only sustains your engagement but can also provide unique insights into the topic.

 Societal relevance refers to the topic's impact on and connection to larger societal issues or academic discourse.
 A topic that addresses or informs current social debates, policies, or practices can significantly enhance the importance of your findings.
 This not only broadens the appeal and applicability of your research but also increases the likelihood of it being funded or published.
 To judge the societal relevance, reviewing recent publications, attending conferences, and engaging with peers can provide valuable insights into what is currently considered pressing in your field.